ibm-cloud-docs/vmware-service/vmaas/tenant-viewing-vdc.md

    You can enable the Veeam® Backup and VCDA services through the Cloud Director site details page if the services are not installed.
    {: note}

+4. For a description of the **Interconnectivity** tab, see [Viewing and deleting Transit Gateway connections](/docs/vmware-service?topic=vmware-service-tgw-viewing-deleting-connections).

 ## Procedure to delete a virtual data center
 {: #tenant-viewing-vdc-delete}